pajamasoft/PJs-Enchants/ReadMe.md

 Some of PJ's Enchantments interact with each other:
 * Defuse hits will never trigger Unstable
 * Antigravity cannot lift those with Grounded

+## Other Features
+* Enchantments that poison undead enemies will give them the wither effect instead as to not heal them.

 ## Forging Block Conversions
 Below are all of the blocks whose drops are impacted by the Forging enchant, depending on the tool used.